remp2020/crm-scenarios-module/README.md

 Goal element checks if user triggering the node have completed selected onboarding goals.
 For more details, see "Onboarding module" documentation.

+### AB Test

+AB Test element chooses one flow from two or more variants based on the percentual distribution.

 ## Installing module

 We recommend using Composer for installation and update management.